omikadze/salesforce-basics/README.md

 ![GitHub Logo](/photo14.png)

 You can set multiple qualifiers for a promotion.
 For example, Brandon wants to offer 20% off Brand-X SuperSpeed running shoes.
 To qualify, the shopper must be a Loyalty Program member and enter a coupon code that they received in an email.

+#### Build the Playbook
+Yours campaign is more than a configuration.
+It’s a complete program that you design and implement.
+You must consider graphics, timelines, products, categories, marketing sources, and storefront page locations.
+And where exactly do you place your campaign assets?

+You create a playbook.
+Here’s an example of the campaign so far.